aluxian/fish-kube-prompt/README.md

 kube_ps off
 ```

-`kube_ps` is a simple function that just updates a global variable
+`kube_ps` is a simple function that just updates a universal variable
 `__kube_ps_enabled`.

 > Many choices have been hard-coded (e.g. colors, delimiters).
 If there's anything